 Reducing the Impact of Labor Shortages in the Construction Industry

-Over the last year, labor availability has become an increasing problem on construction projects in certain markets.
-While the construction industry has incurred labor availability challenges in the past, few firms proactively plan how they will address these issues in order to mitigate their impact.
-Although some firms have emphasized the importance of understanding the implications of shortages in the workforce on construction projects, they have done very little to reduce the impact.
+Reducing the Impact of Labor Shortages in the Construction IndustryLabor availability is an increasing problem in construction markets.
+While the construction industry has incurred labor availability challenges in the past, few firms proactively plan how they will address these issues to mitigate impacts.

-Contractors should modify their contract language to include escalation, force majeure clauses and well-drafted labor related contract provisions.
+Contractors should modify their contract language to include escalation, force majeure clauses, and well-drafted labor-related provisions.
 For example, a contractor could claim that a labor shortage is qualified as a force majeure if the contractor demonstrates that the lack of labor availability made work performance impossible.
 However, this demonstration could require an analysis of the following:

 - The contract and bid documents